NOUSguide/Coding-Conventions/Cocoa iOS+Mac.markdown

 Singletons should be **avoided** whenever possible since they create a global dependency and are considered bad practise.
 However there are of course appropriate uses of Singletons, but there should not be a general `ApplicationManager` or something similar that handles a lot of functionality (see Encapsulation).

+## Blocks/GCD

+Blocks shall be heavily used and are preferred to delegate-methods in a lot of cases (but not all).
+GCD shall be used as a lightweight mechanism for parallelism, whenever cancellation of operations is needed NSOperation/NSOperationQueue should be used instead.

 ## Info.plist

 The info.plist should always be named Info.plist and not Project_Info.plist or anything else.